barbarapawlowskaa/monoisotopic_prediction_thesis/README.md

 the lightest stable isotopes of its constituent elements.

 For small molecules, this peak is directly observable.
-However, for proteins above 10–15 kDa, it typically falls below the detection limit of most instruments.
-Predicting its position from the observed isotopic envelope is therefore an important problem in top-down proteomics.
+However, for proteins above 10–15 kDa it typically falls below the detection limit of most instruments.
+For that reason, predicting its position from the observed isotopic envelope is an important problem in top-down proteomics.

 The method represents each protein's elemental composition as a vector in a five-dimensional space over {C, H, N, O, S} and constructs a